askanium/iulian4ik.github.io/_posts/2016-09-26-why-to-learn-programming-part-1.md

 ## Money

 You can earn decent (well, depends on your definition of "decent" of course) money.
-A more exact number depends on where you are located.
-For instance, according to [StackOverflow Developer Survey Results from 2016](http://stackoverflow.com/research/developer-survey-2016#salary-per-occupation), the average yearly salary in USA is around $100-$110K, in UK it's around £45-£50K and in Eastern Europe it is around $20K.
+Toptal has recently released a ["Freelance Developer Hourly Rate Explorer"](https://www.toptal.com/developers/hourly-rate) that allows you to check the salary range for 30 different skill sets.
+Speaking about geographical areas, [StackOverflow Developer Survey Results from 2016](http://stackoverflow.com/research/developer-survey-2016#salary-per-occupation) shows the average yearly salary in USA is around $100-$110K, in UK it's around £45-£50K and in Eastern Europe it is around $20K.
 Note that these numbers are an average and the actual salary depends on many factors such as your experience, responsibilities, chosen language, etc. But overall, the numbers are close to these.

 ## Optimization